-It's easy to assume (incorrectly) that every inch of the Southern California coastline is packed with condos or lined with mansions.
-In fact, you can find lots of places to go camping at a Southern California beach, even in the middle of busy Los Angeles.
+If you think beach camping in Southern California is impossible because every inch of the coastline is packed with condos or lined with mansions, you are only partly right.
+If you know where to look, you can find places to go camping at a Southern California beach, even in the middle of busy Los Angeles.

 These are the best places to camp at the beach in Los Angeles, Orange County, and San Diego — and they are all located right on the beach, not across the street or a block away.

 For any of the locations below that are state parks, you need to know that their reservation system can be confusing and that you'll need to reserve months ahead to get a spot.
-Use this guide to making reservations at Calfornia State Parks to find out how.
+Learn how to make reservations here.

-Los Angeles has only one beach campground, but it's spectacular.
+The city of Los Angeles has only one beach campground, but it's in a most spectacular spot.
 Dockweiler State Beach is situated just below the takeoff and approach path for LAX, between Marina Del Rey and Manhattan Beach.
 The west-facing beach has a sweeping view of the Santa Monica Bay, and it's right on the bike path that runs from Redondo Beach to Santa Monica.
 The only catch?
 It's for RV's only.

-Orange County's southwest-facing shoreline includes a lot of state parks and private campgrounds that are all right on the beach but also close to restaurants and other things to do.
+In Orange County, you can find state parks and private campgrounds that are all right on the beach.
+They are also close to restaurants and other things to do.

 Bolsa Chica State Beach is a popular place for surf fishing and has a beautiful shoreline, but only RV's are allowed (no tents).
 It's also one of the best beaches in Orange County for wildlife watching.

-San Clemente State Beach can accommodate campers and trailers up to 30 feet long, with hookups and a dump station.
+San Clemente State Beach is known for its scenery and ocean views.
+The beach is about a mile long, at the foot of a steep bluff.
+The campground can accommodate campers and trailers up to 30 feet long, with hookups and a dump station.

-Orange County Beach Camping the Easy Way: If you think camping in an RV at the beach sounds like fun, but you don’t own one - or didn't bring yours along, the folks at Luv 2 Camp can help you out.
+Orange County Beach Camping the Easy Way: If you think camping in an RV at the beach sounds like fun, but you don’t own a camping vehicle — or didn't bring yours along — the folks at Luv 2 Camp can help you out.
 They’ll not only rent you an RV; they’ll take it to your campsite and set it up for you.
-They serve several quite a few of the beachfront campgrounds - or ones near the beach in Orange County.
+They serve several of the beachfront campgrounds in this guide, as well as others that are near the beach in Orange County.

 Southern California Beach Camping in San Diego